- Price: 5 USD/month or 50 USD/year

 In order to let you query the Flarum API from WordPress, these additional gambits were added to Flarum:

-• GET /api/users?filter[q]=wordpressid:1: will let you retrieve a Flarum user via its WordPress user ID
+: will let you retrieve a Flarum user via its WordPress user IDGET /api/discussions?filter[q]=wordpressid:1

 By default, only admins can use the gambits.
 You can control who can use the gambits via the “Third-party gambits” permission on the Permissions page.